andlab-um/lab-website/_pages/position.md

 Postdoc position is available for ANDlab, details can be found [here](https://rskto.um.edu.mo/umtp/#02), or contact <haiyanwu@um.edu.mo>.

 ### Graduate Students

-We are not planning to recruit new master students in fall 2023.
-We are planning to recruit PhD students in fall 2024.
+We are not planning to recruit new PhD students in fall 2024.

 ### Research Assistants